fabian-gib-50/FabianDataScientist/README.md

 data, analysis and statistics, as well as Python programming and its numerous libraries and tools for Data Science.
 I believe that the greatest contribution I can make will be the understanding of business problems, with the delivery of non-obvious solutions, making companies see further and anticipate possible risk factors in order to predict, prevent and mitigate any non-standard deviation.

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Machine Learning, Deep Learning, Space Operations and Mathematical Optimization through data and analysis in statistics..

 **Links:**